bminixhofer/permon/README.md

 A command line tool to measure GPU, CPU, RAM and disk performance in one place.

 ## Getting started
-This project measures CPU, RAM, GPU and Disk I/O stats and displays a simple line chart in the console.
+This project measures CPU, RAM, GPU and Disk I/O stats and displays a simple line chart.
+The chart can be displayed either in the console or in a simple GUI.

 ![performance in the CLI](https://user-images.githubusercontent.com/13353204/35585240-bb1f8356-05f7-11e8-93c3-6d9d188968f9.png)
 ### Installing